You will find information about the following on this page:

 These are agreements in which an entire curriculum or program of study is accepted to provide a graduate of a specific associate’s degree advanced standing in a specific bachelor’s degree program.
 The College maintains selected program-to-program agreements with the following colleges and universities:

 The College continues to seek and implement new agreements.
-Students should confer with their academic advisor or the curriculum coordinator in their area of interest to find out about specific agreements.
+Students should confer with a counselor, academic advisor or the curriculum coordinator in their area of interest to find out about specific agreements.
 Transfer agreement guidelines are available in the Counseling Center and on the College's website.

 Pacollegetransfer.net facilitates exploration of colleges, universities and community colleges that belong to a Statewide Transfer System dedicated to the seamless transfer of courses within a 30-credit framework.
 In addition, the Statewide Transfer System has been expanded to require participating institutions to accept the transfer of Associate in Arts and Associate in Science degrees into parallel baccalaureate programs with full junior standing, recognizing all the competencies attained within the associate degree programs.
 College degree programs approved for the Statewide Transfer System are: